DHTMLGoodies/ludoDB/README.md

 Which gives you automatic setters and getters for lastname, firstname, address and zip.

-###Example: LudoDB Request handler
+###Example: LudoDBRequestHandler
-LudoDB is intended for use with LudoJS Javascript framework.
-It acts as a router or controller.
+A LudoDBRequestHandler is used to handle requests from a web page and pass them to the correct LudoDBService(interface).
+You typically created an instance of this class in a PHP controller, i.e. the connection point between the GUI of your web application and the server framework.
-The LudoDBRequestHandler handles requests and passes them to the correct LudoDBModel.

 Example:
 ```PHP
 <?php
 $request = array(